pahud/cdk-remote-stack/README.md

 # RemoteParameters

-AWS [SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) is great to store and persist parameters and allow stacks from other regons/accounts to reference.
+[AWS Systems Manager (AWS SSM) Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) is great to store and persist parameters and allow stacks from other regons/accounts to reference.
 Let's dive into the two major scenarios below:

 ## #1 - Stacks from single account and different regions

-In this sample, we create two stacks from JP(`ap-northeast-1`) and US(`us-west-2`).
+In this sample, we create two stacks from JP (`ap-northeast-1`) and US (`us-west-2`).
 The JP stack will produce and update parameters in its parameter store, while the US stack will consume the parameters across differnt regions with the `RemoteParameters` construct.

 ![](images/remote-param-1.svg)

 ```ts
     const envJP = { region: 'ap-northeast-1', account: '111111111111' };
     const envUS = { region: 'us-west-2', account: '111111111111' };